Kim Wook-Dong

-Wook-Dong Kim (/ko/; born March 13, 1948) is a South Korean literary scholar, critic, and translator.
+Wook-Dong Kim (born March 13, 1948) is a South Korean literary scholar, critic, and translator.
 He is best known to the Korean public as the translator of The Old Man and the Sea by Ernest Hemingway and To Kill a Mockingbird by Harper Lee.
 As a literary critic, Wook-Dong Kim has published works on literary criticism and Western critical theories, including Postmodernism, post-structuralism, and ecologism.
 He has also written books on translations and translation theory.

 Life

 Wook-Dong Kim was born in Incheon, South Korea on March 13, 1948.
 He graduated with a BA in English from Hankuk University of Foreign Studies, in South Korea.
 During university, he translated Max Shulman's Love Is a Fantasy and published it in an annual school magazine.
 It was his first translation to be printed on paper.
 He also graduated from the Graduate School of English Literature at Hankuk University of Foreign Studies.
 Right after graduating from graduate school, he translated Benjamin Franklin's The Whistle and it was published in the monthly magazine Samtoh, a culture magazine founded in 1970 and published in Jong-ro, Seoul, Korea.
 He received his MA in English from the University of Mississippi with the thesis Joe Christmas as an Existentialist in 1978.
 He earned his Ph.D. in English from the State University of New York at Stony Brook with his dissertation The Edge of Nothing: An Existentialist Reading of William Faulkner in 1981.
 He was appointed as a professor at Sogang University in 1982.
 He published his first book, Dialogic Imagination: Bakthin's Literature Theory (대화적 상상력: 바흐친의 문학이론, 1988) in 1988, during which he was a visiting professor at Harvard University.
 He also served as a visiting professor at Duke University and the University of North Carolina.

 In 2005, He applied for voluntary retirement from his professorship at Sogang University and became a professor in the School of English for Interpretation and Translation at Hankuk University of Foreign Studies.
 He retired in 2013 and is currently a professor emeritus of English Literature at Sogang University.
 In 2013, he gave lectures on Hemingway at public libraries and continuing education centers as part of a lecture program launched by the Seoul Metropolitan Ministry of Education, targeted toward a general audience.
 He was a visiting professor in the School of Liberal Arts at the Ulsan National Institute of Science and Technology from 2015 to 2020.